thhaase/markdown2website/README.md

 - Names of Markdownfiles can't contain special characters like "_"

 ## Inspiration and Background
 The Inpiration for this project were the many lightweight RegEx-based parser from the Github User [Casualwriter](https://github.com/casualwriter).
-The thought of a really simple, selfcontained and minimalistic *Markdown $\Rightarrow$ Website* tool was fascinating.
+The thought of a really simple, selfcontained and minimalistic *Markdown ==> Website* tool was fascinating.
+Also this is a nice way to share notes or documents.
+That's why I included the themeswitch and print button.

 - [[Casualwriter-Blog Repository]](https://github.com/casualwriter/casual-markdown-blog)
 - [[Casualwriter-Blog Preview]](https://casualwriter.github.io/blog/)